PSAppDeployToolkit/PSAppDeployToolkit/docs/PSAppDeployToolkit.md

 Unblocks the execution of applications performed by the Block-ADTAppExecution function.

 ### [Uninstall-ADTApplication](Uninstall-ADTApplication.md)
-Removes all MSI applications matching the specified application name.
+Removes one or more applications specified by name, filter script, or InstalledApplication object from Get-ADTApplication.

 ### [Unregister-ADTDll](Unregister-ADTDll.md)
 Unregister a DLL file.